mohhddhassan/covid-data-pipeline/README.md

 ## 🔧 What's Next?

-- Add deduplication logic to avoid inserting same data daily
+* Add deduplication logic to avoid inserting same data daily
-- Maybe build a small Streamlit dashboard (still thinking 😄)
+* Maybe build a small Streamlit dashboard (still thinking 😄)
-- Play with sensors and templates in Airflow
+* Play with sensors and templates in Airflow
+* **Extend the pipeline with ClickHouse** to explore OLAP-style analytics ⚡
+*
 ---

 ## 🙌 Thanks To